Updated: November 8, 2020 9:18:51 am

 Singh’s fervent lobbying changed this substantially.
 Finally, in June 1946, president Harry Truman signed the Luce-Celler Act that paved out an immigrant quota for South Asians in the USA, and enabled those already residing to acquire citizenship rights.
 The Act was instrumental in carving out a future for Indians in the US.

-With Kamala Harris becoming the first American with Indian descent to run for the post of vice-president, alongside presidential candidate Joe Biden, the Indian-American community appears to have come a long way since these early days of political advocacy.
+With Kamala Harris as the first American with Indian descent to become the vice-president, the Indian-American community appears to have come a long way since these early days of political advocacy.